FSBalbuena/brainstorming-app/README.md

 # 2. Node must be at least @18.x.x to work with vite.

 - get rid of `node-sass` and use `sass`
+- I upgraded react-scripts to 4.x and eslint to 7.11 (Node 16 works fine.)

 ## Available Scripts